National Park & Monument Road Trip

 We were all pretty excited after seeing Old Faithful and we just drove around the park and looked at all the stars in the night sky.
 It’s a pretty amazing feeling being in Yellowstone at night.
 We pulled over at an outlook and just marveled at how beautiful it was with zero light pollution.

-Stops: Driving through Yellowstone and Grand Teton National Park
+Stop-Offs: Yellowstone National Park & Grand Teton National Park

 Fountain Paint Pot